Buggermenot/F1_SplineAnalysis/README.md

 - **Constraints**
   - Turning Radius < Minimum turning radius
   - Acceleration of body < Maximum acceleration / deceleration
+  - Spline must be within the track at all time.

 ## Work till now:
 - Simple prototype to create and save a track. (```map_builder_main```)